 There are ways to mitigate the terrible results that a statutory rape conviction can bring, including being placed — in many cases for life — on a sex offender registry that can affect housing and employment.

 Some young accusers may not tell the truth and may tell stories because they are mad at a parent, relative or friend.
 Psychologists and other experts can and will be called on your behalf depending on the facts of the case, to show this.

 If the evidence involves little physical evidence and mostly the accusation of the alleged victim, this is where the credibility of the accuser becomes of critical importance.
 Having an experienced attorney in your corner can assist in having charges reduced or dropped in many cases.

 Defenses To Sexual Assault And Rape Charges

 We take on difficult cases because you deserve it as our client.
 Our lawyers will put together the best defense we can for you.

 In one memorable case, attorney Tom Maronick Jr. won a bench (judge) trial in which a Baltimore City business owner was accused of sexually assaulting a customer.
 The businessman owned many gas stations and was concerned about his entire livelihood and freedom being affected by the charge.
 Tom called a number of witnesses who testified that the assault did not happen, and even though the judge found the accuser to be credible, he still found “not guilty” for the businessman because of the evidence that was presented in his defense.

 Whether you choose to have a case tried by a jury or by a judge, we will fight for you using all the tools at our disposal, including:

-Now, a judge has the final say as to what evidence can be presented at trial, but both on trial defense and on motions, we will fight for you.
+A judge will have the final say as to what evidence can be presented at trial, but both on trial defense and on motions, we will fight for you.

-We will get all the facts and fight the case with the best tools we have available to get you the best result we can attain for you.
+We will get all the facts and fight the case with the best tools we have available to get you the best result possible.